 Companies applying for a gaming license in Malta have four different options to choose from.
 The first option is for gambling companies that will be providing games that use a random number generator to determine winners.
 The second option is for sports betting businesses.
 The third type of license is for gambling advertising companies operating from Malta.
 And finally, the fourth licensing option is for businesses that manage remote gaming operations.

 Any company that applies for a Malta license must have their software tested 6 months prior to opening for business.
 Companies must also adhere to a strict code designed to protect players.
-Financially, companies need to pay 2,000 Maltese Lira (Lm) for a license and 3,000 Lm (or 0.5%) in taxes per month.
+Financially, companies need to pay 2000 Maltese Lira (Lm) for a license and 3000 Lm (or 0.5%) in taxes per month.
 You can check if the operator of a casino is licensed by the MGA by consulting this list of licensed operators.

-The Lotteries and Gaming Authority handles all gambling issues for Malta-licensed gaming companies.
+The Malta Gaming Authority handles all gambling issues for Malta-licensed gaming companies.
 Players who are experiencing a problem or dispute that cannot be resolved with an online operator licensed in Malta can lodge a complaint directly here.
 Alternatively players can contact the authority via telephone on +356 2546 9000, but they do advise submitting complaints in writing first.